TheCandidStartup/TheCandidStartup.github.io/_posts/2023-10-30-navisworks-file-formats.md

 {% include candid-image.html src="/assets/images/file-formats/object-graph.svg" alt="Arbitrary graph includes multiple paths and cycles" %}

-Navisworks uses a fairly standard one pass [serialization](https://isocpp.org/wiki/faq/serialization) algorithm.
-You start at the root and ask the object to serialize itself, passing in the output stream and a dictionary that maps objects to an incrementing integer id.
-Each object checks whether it already exists in the dictionary and if so writes out a reference to the corresponding id.
-Otherwise, it adds itself to the dictionary with the next available id, then writes out its type and contents, including asking any referenced objects to serialize themselves, thus recursing over the entire graph.

-Deserialization follows the same recursive pattern, passing in the input stream and a dictionary.
-If the stream contains a reference to an object, return the corresponding object in the dictionary.
-Otherwise, read in the object type, create a default instance of that type and add it to to the dictionary with the next available id.
-Then ask the object to read its contents, including deserializing any referenced objects.
+Serialization is the process of turning that graph of objects in memory into a stream of bytes that can be written out as a file.
+Deserialization is the reverse process of reading from a stream of bytes and using that to reconstruct an equivalent graph of objects in memory.
+This is a well solved problem with lots of [standard algorithms](https://isocpp.org/wiki/faq/serialization).

-You may be wondering why I'm talking about the serialization algorithm rather than describing the file format spec.
+You may be wondering why I'm talking about serialization algorithms rather than describing the file format spec.
 That's because there is no spec.
 The file format is whatever the Navisworks code writes out.

 There is some underlying structure.
 The input and output stream classes support versioning, binary or text output, compressed (using [zlib](https://www.zlib.net/)) or uncompressed.
 We used a rigorous versioning policy where every change in the format, no matter how small, resulted in a new file version with code that could read and write both the new and previous versions.
 Navisworks can, in theory, still read files created by the first versions of Navisworks.